thomasjdelaney/Latex/postdoc_applications/README.md

 : Make sure the salutation is to a particular person, like the head of the department or whatever.

 First paragraph
 : For which post are you applying?
 How did you hear about it?
 Your academic background and research interests.
+Mention that you are doing a PhD, the title/subject, and the supervisor.

 Middle section
 : Research interests and achievements, teaching and administrative activities.
 Mention future research plans.
+Try to point out how these experiences have prepared you for this particular post.

 Final section
 : Explain why you are attracted to this role, and how it will fit into your career plans.

 Conclusion
-: Summarise why you are suitable, and express an interest in an interview.
+: Mention the other enclosed documents.
+Summarise why you are suitable, and express an interest in an interview.

 #### Tailoring the letter